getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 While using outbound filters requires changes to your source code and applying them depend on your next deployment, Inbound Filters (or server-side filters) can be easily configured in your Sentry account under `[Project Settings] > Inbound Filters > Data Filters`.

-These include predefined configurations to filter out
+These include predefined configurations to filter out:

-- Common **browser extensions** errors
+- Common **browser extension** errors
 - Events coming from **localhost**
 - Known **legacy browsers** errors
 - Errors caused by known **web crawlers** crawling your site

 ![Built-in Inbound Filters]({% asset guides/manage-event-stream/01.png @path %})

-Those also include custom filters to filter out errors
+Those also include custom filters to filter out errors:

 - By their **error message**
 - From specific **release versions** of your code